A unified approach to mass transference principle and large intersection property: Proof: MTP from balls to open sets

-Here the additional multiplicative constant $D^4$ in comparison to the right of \eqref{eq:hcA}, is the result of employing the $5r$-covering lemma in the proof of the last inequality. \end{proof} With Proposition \ref{p:frost} now at our disposal, we can prove Theorem \ref{t:MTPBtO} in the next subsections: We first construct a suitable subset of $F_n=\bigcup_{k\ge n}E_k$, then define a mass distribution $\mu$ supported on it and estimate the $\mu$-measure of arbitrary balls.
+With Proposition \ref{p:frost} now at our disposal, we can prove Theorem \ref{t:MTPBtO} in the next subsections: We first construct a suitable subset of $F_n=\bigcup_{k\ge n}E_k$, then define a mass distribution $\mu$ supported on it and estimate the $\mu$-measure of arbitrary balls.